-High Voltage is developed by blocking oscillator Q241, T141, and C244 and rectified by voltage multiplier CR041-CR043, C041-C043, and C141.
+High voltage is developed by blocking oscillator Q241, T141, and C244 and rectified by voltage multiplier CR041-CR043, C041-C043, and C141.
 High voltage increases as current through R241 increases, with maximum output voltage with Q241 saturated.
-High voltage is coupled back through R034 to opamp pin 2 of U131.
+High voltage is coupled back through R034 to op-amp pin 2 of U131.
 Resistor network R027, R132 completes the HV division circuit to ground.
 R027 provides HV limit from 1250-2400 when the HV control on the calibration board is at maximum.
 The regulated HV output is controlled by the HV1 and HV2 potentiometers located under the CAL cover on the front panel.
 This control provides the reference for comparator pin 3, U131.
-During stable operation, the voltage at pin 2 of U131 will equal the voltage at pin 3 of U131.
-Pin 1 of U131 will cause conduction of Q141 to increase or decrease until the HV finds a level of stability.
+During stable operation, the voltage at pin 2 of U131 will cause conduction of Q141 to increase or decrease until the HV finds a level of stability.